fable-compiler/repl/README.md

 Example of how to use the `Fable.FCS` component on your web

-## How to add a sample ?
+## How to add a sample?

-*This is the documenation of how to add a sample to the REPL, please note it's still in early stage and may change in the future*
+**This is the documentation of how to add a sample to the REPL, please note it's still in early stage and may change in the future**

 To add a sample, you need to update the `src/samples.json` file.
 This file is used to generate the samples menu in the browser.